|

 Notes

-that collectors are not only deceived by fake Scott letters
+that collectors are not only deceived by fake Scott letters (often

-(often produced by Alexander Howland ‘Antique’ Smith)
+produced by Alexander Howland ‘Antique’ Smith) but

-that considerably sharpens Scott's somewhat rambling original.
+sharpens Scott's somewhat rambling original.

 Buckley-Fletcher,